top of page

 …the Trump administration’s coronavirus task force estimate a vaccine could arrive in at least 12 to 18 months.
 The grim truth behind this rosy forecast is that a vaccine probably won’t arrive any time soon.
 Clinical trials almost never succeed.
 We’ve never released a coronavirus vaccine for humans before.
 Our record for developing an entirely new vaccine is at least four years…

 Then the article hits up every expert worth questioning on the subject.
 “If you want to make that 18-month time frame, one way to do that is put as many horses in the race as you can,” said Dr. Peter Hotez, dean of the National School of Tropical Medicine at Baylor College of Medicine.
 The piece then explains how fewer than 10% of drugs that make it to the rare clinical trial stage are ever approved, either because they are unsafe or ineffective.
 Along with this they note 14 leading vaccine candidates from around the world, all names you’ve heard by now.
-(So, doing the math then, 10% or 14, we might have expected, what, eventually one or maybe two safe and effective vaccines out of this lot?
+(So, doing the math then, 10% of 14, we might have expected, what, eventually one or at most two safe and effective vaccines out of this lot?
 Right.)
 But, as Dr. Robert Van Exan, long-time pharma insider and director of Immunization Policy at multinational vaccine giant Sanofi-Pasteur, argued, “Covid-19 vaccines now in the pipeline might be more likely to fail because of the swift march through the research phase.”
 He then assured readers that “we won’t see a vaccine approved until at least 2021 or 2022, and even then, ‘this is very optimistic and of relatively low probability.’”
 Dr. Akiko Iwasaki, professor of immunobiology at Yale University School of Medicine and investigator at the Howard Hughes Medical Institute adds, “if we do it the conventional way, there’s no way we’re going to be reaching that timeline of 18 months.”
+Everyone agreed that 2036 would be a best case scenario for arriving at a vaccine, if one ever arrived, observing standard medical ethics, development, and production.

 As all this was happening the WHO’s Scientific Advisory Group shared their “Coordinated Global Research Roadmap” and a global strategy for accelerating vaccine development.
 They’d worked for months establishing novel protocols for arriving at a novel vaccine for this novel virus.
 Through a series of unprecedented and drastic measures, and record-breaking funding, they determined it would be possible to radically reduce research, development, and approval times while ramping up global vaccine production and distribution capacity.
 Key to getting there would be: